zhaomi21/hello-world/README.md

 # hello-world
-Just a guy trying to learn some code
+Just a guy trying to learn some code.
 Currently a student at the University of Toronto and waiting to get a Mars bonsai